edcedcedcedc/computer-science-curriculum-ossu/README.md

 **Saturday:**
 - Data Structures: Homework
-- Codeforces(competitive programming)
+- Codeforces(competitive programming) 3 problems
+- Any other backlog task

 **Sunday:**
-- Data Structures: Homework and/or Linear Algebra Project or any other backlog task
+- Any other backlog task
-- Codeforces(competitive programming)
+- Codeforces(competitive programming) 3 problems

 [Return to table of contents](#table-of-contents)